 a large part of their work is in raising awareness.
 While we have no idea what the exact level of awareness in South Africa relating to conservation efforts is, we do know South Africa has a large number of languages, and getting information out remains a challenge.

-The original video is shown below, it was sourced from the LionWhispererTV’s channel.
+The original video was sourced from the LionWhispererTV’s channel.
 We are big fans of their work, and you should absolutely

 subscribe to their channel.